The typical start time for this position is 4:00 a.m.

 Keyboarding ability of 30 wpm minimum.

-Good vision, manual dexterity, and physical ability to work well in a highly mobile environment, averaging 8 miles of walking and carrying equipment each day,
+Good vision, manual dexterity, and physical ability to work well in a highly mobile environment.

-ORGANIZATION: Reports to the Phlebotomy Manager.
-May receive instructions from Phlebotomy Coordinator, Laboratory Director, or other Laboratory Manager.
+Reports to the Phlebotomy Manager.
+May receive instructions from Phlebotomy Coordinator, Laboratory Director, or any Laboratory Manager.

 Has daily working contact with many other hospital personnel and patients in various departments.